Leon Kossoff

-Leon Kossoff (10 December 1926 – 4 July 2019) was a British figurative painter known for portraits, life drawings and cityscapes of London, England.
+Leon Kossoff (10 December 1926 – 4 July 2019) was a British figurative painter known for his portraits, life drawings and cityscapes of London, England.

 Early years and education

-Kossoff was born in Islington, London, and spent most of his early life living there with his Russian Jewish parents.
+Kossoff was born on City Road in Islington, London.
+He spent most of his early life living there with his Russian-Jewish immigrants from Ukraine.
+His father was a baker.
 In 1938, he attended the Hackney Downs School in London.
 In 1939, he was evacuated with the school to King's Lynn, Norfolk, where he lived with Mr and Mrs R.C.
 Bishop, who encouraged his interest in art.
 During this time, Kossoff made his first paintings.
 When he returned to London in 1943, Kossoff went to Saint Martin's School of Art, and studied commercial art.
 He also attended life drawing classes in the evenings at Toynbee Hall.

 He spent three years in military service with the Royal Fusiliers, attached to the 2nd Battalion Jewish Brigade, and served in Italy, Holland, Belgium and Germany.
 After his military service, he returned to the Saint Martin's School of Art in 1949, and at Borough Polytechnic, took special classes under David Bomberg from 1950 to 1952.
 He was also influenced by another one of his teacher's students, Frank Auerbach.
 Both young artists dealt with similar emotions and subject matter in their work, and employed heavy impasto in their paintings.
 Kossoff chose his subject matter mostly from the area of London where he was born.
 From 1950 to 1953, Kossoff's studio was located at Mornington Crescent; he then moved to Bethnal Green, where he lived until 1961.
 Kossoff studied at the Royal College of Art from 1953 to 1956.